Symposion on Photography XXI: The Violence of Images

 Camera Austria, Graz

-By registration only: Angelika Maierhofer firstname.lastname@example.org
+By registration only: Angelika Maierhofer firstname.lastname@example.org (fully booked, but you can register for the waiting list)

 A collaboration of Camera Austria and steirischer herbst